TPi-Home/Percolation/README.md

 Princeton Algorithms 1: Assignment 1
-No use of deprecated functions and passed with 100%.
+No use of deprecated functions like .connect and passed with 100%.